circle-gon/AntimatterDimensionsPostReality/.github/ISSUE_TEMPLATE/ui-improvement.md

 ---
 name: UI improvement
 about: Move sacrifice checkbox to options tab pls
-title: ''
+title: ""
-labels: 'ui improvement'
+labels: "ui improvement"
-assignees: ''
+assignees: ""
 ---

 **Is your feature request related to a problem?
 Please describe.**